pcfx-devel/PC-FX_devcart/enclosure/README.md

 This design was made in two halves, both of which are described within the same design file.

-##  Design Tool - Why OpenSCAD ?

-While most people study 3D design in Blender or Fusion 360, I chose the OpenSCAD for my design.
-The reasons are as follows:
- 1. OpenSCAD is a free tool and is cross-platform.
- 2. As it is code-based, it's easier for a programmer type (like myself) to become comfortable with.
- 3. As it's basically code, it should be straightforward to make make edits to any portion of the design at a later date, without needing much effort.
- 4. It's simple to have both halves of the case in a single design, driven by a variable - ensuring that dimensions match.

 ## Overview

 The case design was a ground-up design using OpenSCAD 2021.01 .